the-modem-distro/pinephone_modem_sdk/docs/QUECTEL_STOCK_FW_FASTBOOT.md

 4. Go back to the phone part's step 4

-If you have good soldering skills, you can have solder both RX and TX to the board and this will make it a lot easier
+If you have good soldering skills, you can have solder both RX and TX to the board and it will make it a lot easier